MasWag/FalCAuN/site/docs/install.md

 Installation of LTSMin 3.1.0 on macOS with ARM Processors
 ---------------------------------------------------------

 FalCAuN works on macOS with ARM Processors, but the setup of LTSMin is a bit tricky because it only supports x86\_64.
 One can still run LTSMin using Rosetta and libtool for x86\_64.
+You can also build and install LTSMin using Homebrew (for x86\_64) by `brew install maswag/scientific/ltsmin-beta`.

 1. Set up Rosetta on the macOS
 2. Install Homebrew for intel processors with `arch -x86_64 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`
-3. Install `libtool` for x86_64 with `/usr/local/bin/brew install libtool`
+3. Install `libtool` for x86\_64 with `/usr/local/bin/brew install libtool`

 Notes
 -----